- Participation in an immersion experience

 The student coordinator works in collaboration with the faculty/staff leaders and administrating office to develop a sense of community within the group.
 Coordinators will work with the faculty/staff leaders to encourage attendance at Thursday night meetings as well as plan and facilitate additional meetings with their groups.
 Student coordinators work to ensure that by the time a group departs for their destination, the participants know each other and have become comfortable with group reflection and talking with each other about the issues and themes of the experience.

 The student coordinator works in collaboration with the administrating office, faculty/staff leaders, and partner organization to aid students in developing an understanding of the social, political, economic issues, as well as other aspects of the location they will be visiting.
 This educational development will be guided by the theme or focus of the experience.

 The student coordinator works with the administrating office to ensure that students are meeting the necessary logistical and funding requirements for the experience.
 Student coordinators meet on a regular basis with the administrating office to keep the connection between the group and the office strong.

 During the Trip

-Student coordinators will demonstrate the values of an immersion experience through engaged and appropriate behavior, assist the FSA leader(s) in assessing the needs and concerns of the group members, continue to foster a sense of community within the group, work in collaboration with FSA leaders to facilitate reflection throughout the experience, and serve as a liaison between the group members and the FSA leader(s) should any concerns arise during the experience.
+Student coordinators will demonstrate the values of an immersion experience through engaged and appropriate behavior, assist the faculty/staff leader(s) in assessing the needs and concerns of the group members, continue to foster a sense of community within the group, work in collaboration with faculty/staff leaders to facilitate reflection throughout the experience, and serve as a liaison between the group members and the faculty/staff leader(s) should any concerns arise during the experience.

 Immersion Conduct Guidelines